mvilrokx/setup-new-mac/README.md

 These are the fonts that I use, again, open the script and change as you see fit for your personal preference.

 # Backup and restore settings from your current Mac
 Mackup is a community-driven tool for backing up and restoring system and application settings.
 You can find the list of applications it supports in the [lra/mackup](https://github.com/lra/mackup/tree/master/mackup/applications) repo.
-If you ran the script <pre>brew_binaries.sh</pre> unchanged from this repo, you already have mackup installed, otherwise you can add it now with
+If you ran the script `brew_binaries.sh` unchanged from this repo, you already have mackup installed, otherwise you can add it now with

     $ brew install mackup